Toward 6G Sidelink Reliability: MAC PRR Modeling for NR Mode 2 SPS and ns-3 Validation: Introduction

 The rest of this paper is organized as follows.
 Sec. \ref{systemSetup} describes the system setup and defines the MAC collision events.
-Sec. \ref{SPSModel} provides the analytical model for the defined collision events.
-The extended analytical models with their corresponding simulation validations are presented in Sec. \ref{extension} and Sec. \ref{validation}, respectively.
-Finally, Sec. \ref{conclusion} draws the conclusions for this work.
+Sec. \ref{SPSModel} provides the analytical model for the defined collision events and PRR for some MAC parameters, while Sec. \ref{extension} updates the model of collision probabilities and PRR to incorporate the number of duplicate transmissions.
+Sec. \ref{validation} then describes and shows results from the simulation regime used to validate the model.